12 Week Virtual

 In the small group workshops, you will:

-• Use creative techniques to consider yourself in the position and perspective of someone with different experiences to expand your capacity for imagination and empathy
+• Consider yourself in the position of someone with different experiences to expand your capacity for imagination and empathy

-• React to and discuss each other’s work in a sophisticated, encouraging, and supportive setting
+• React to and discuss each other’s work in detail, sharing your intentions and ambitions for your pieces

-• Foster a connection with your small group companions over the course of three months with people in various locations
+• Foster a connection with your small group companions over the course of three months with people all over the world

 At the end of the course, you will: